 Risedronate prevents bone loss in men receiving LHRH agonists

-Historically, LHRH agonists were not used until men had metastatic disease, noted lead investigator Pamela Taxel, MD, assistant professor of medicine at the University of Connecticut Health Center in
+Historically, LHRH agonists were not used until men had metastatic disease, noted lead investigator Pamela Taxel, MD, assistant professor of medicine at the University of Connecticut Health Center in Farmington.
+Today, however, men with prostate cancer commonly are placed on these agents early in the course of their disease.

 The double-blind, placebo-controlled, randomized trial of risedronate versus placebo was performed in 29 men (mean age 73 years) with locally advanced prostate cancer during the first six months of LHRH-agonist therapy.
 All men received 400 IU a day of an LHRH agonist and 600 mg of calcium a day.
 Thirteen men were assigned to receive risedronate 35 mg a week and 16 to placebo.